Azure/azure-quickstart-templates/quickstarts/microsoft.network/aad-domainservices/README.md

 <a name="overview">

 ## Overview

-This template provisions an Azure Active Directory Domain Service (AADDS) with required VNET and NSG groups.
+This template provisions a Microsoft Entra Domain Service (AADDS) with required VNET and NSG groups.

 <a name="importantnotes">

 ### Important Notes

-* The scripts create Managed Azure Active Directory Domain Services.
-We recommend creating a new Azure Active Directory (AD) tenant to deploy this solution.
+* The scripts create Managed Microsoft Entra Domain Services.
+We recommend creating a new Microsoft Entra tenant to deploy this solution.
-* The subscription tenant should not have existing managed Azure Active Directory Domain Services (AADDS).
-Azure active directory supports only **one Domain Service per tenant**.
+* The subscription tenant should not have existing managed Microsoft Entra Domain Services (AADDS).
+Microsoft Entra ID supports only **one Domain Service per tenant**.
-* The Domain Name provided as an input parameter while deployment should be **verified** within Azure Active Directory.
+* The Domain Name provided as an input parameter while deployment should be **verified** within Microsoft Entra ID.
-* AAD Domain Services requires the chosen subnet to belong to a reserved private range.
+* Microsoft Entra Domain Services requires the chosen subnet to belong to a reserved private range.
 Use the AADDS subnet range within one of the following IP address ranges: 192.168.0.0/16, 172.16.0.0/12, or 10.0.0.0/8.
 * Do not run this solution in a **production environment/subscription**.
 * It is recommended you use a clean Windows 10 (or similar) VM to perform the solution to ensure that the correct PowerShell modules get loaded.
 * Deployment takes around **40-45 minutes** to complete.